mk7293/LeetCode/README.md

     store the first index of string to array compare with the rest list of strings maintain count and to get the minimum splicing from the original array

+VALID_PARANTHESES.PY
+    create empty stack
+    create list with all open parentheses
+    create dict for resp. closed paranthese
+    if open paratheses push into the stack if closed paranthese check stack fornt has resp. open parantheses else false if stack empty true else false